megulo25/nexus-search/README.md

 ## Overview

 This module takes Spotify playlist exports (CSV files) and:
-1. Searches YouTube for matching tracks
+1. Searches YouTube for matching tracks and downloads audio in high-quality m4a format
-2. Downloads audio in high-quality m4a format
+2. Retries any failed downloads
 3. Consolidates all songs into a global library (deduplicated)
-4. Exports playlist metadata for use in music players
+4. Exports playlist metadata for use in the Nexus backend

 ## Requirements